Filling the Behavioral Gap in Disaster Risk Reduction and Climate Change Adaptation

 4. Algiers

-It aims at cross-validation on floods and transferability to other emergencies (technological disasters, epidemics, terrorism, etc.).
+It is aiming at cross-validation on floods and transferability to other emergencies (technological disasters, epidemics, terrorism, etc.).
 It will launch a new line of research by providing “behaviour-aware” participatory assessments and indicators, as well as spatially-explicit interactive short- and long-term simulation tools enabling decision-makers to refine their strategies and policies.

 Financiële details & Tijdlijn